joomla/joomla-framework/docs/introduction.md

 auto-loader immediately recognises, can be registered collectively with `JLoader`'s discover method.
 The `discover` method looks at the file names in a folder and registers classes based on those names.
-Additional arguments can be used to update the class register and recurse into sub-folders.
+Additional arguments can be used to update the class register and recurs into sub-folders.

 ```php